pytask-dev/pytask/docs/tutorials/how_to_define_dependencies_products.rst

 .. important::

-    If you do not specify all dependencies and products as explained below, pytask will not able to build a graph, a :term:`DAG`, and will not be able to execute all tasks in the project correctly!
+    If you do not specify dependencies and products as explained below, pytask will not able to build a graph, a :term:`DAG`, and will not be able to execute all tasks in the project correctly!